rancherfederal/carbide-docs/docs/registry-docs/introduction.md

 # Introduction

-This page will walk through beta expectations of the hardened registry and what exactly the hardened registry provides.
+This page will walk through IOC expectations of the hardened registry and what exactly the hardened registry provides.

 ## IOC Expectations
 As our product is still in the IOC phase, there are some expectations to level-set: